 Finally, upgrading to permanent residency after 2 years as a partner of a Czech citizen is no longer possible.
 However, there is an exception for couples who married after obtaining the “family-member visa”.
 If they have been married for at least one year since the permit was issued, it’s still possible to upgrade the permit to permanent residence.
 In all other cases, applicants can only apply for permanent residency after 5 years in the permanent relationship.

 The partnership visa validation period was changed from 5 years to 3 years after the Czech immigration law changed on 2.8.2021.

 Advantages to residency as a partner of an EU Citizen

 What are the advantages to this “family-member visa”?
 First, when approved, residence holders have the same rights as EU or Czech citizens.
 They have free access to the Czech labor market.
 This means they can simply sign a contract and begin work, without needing employer sponsorship or an employee card.

 Other advantages include the following.

--An EU Family Member Visa is valid for 5 years.
+-An EU Family Member Visa is valid for 3 years for partners.

 -Exchange this permit for permanent residency after 5 years.